keshav0306/keshav0306.github.io/index.markdown

 ---
 layout: default
+title: Blogssss
 ---
 # Blog

 Welcome to my blog!
-I plan to write blogs on interesting papers that I have read for strengthening my own understanding and for others:
+I plan to write blogs on interesting papers that I have read for strengthening my own understanding and for others, but this is some other page:

 <ul>
   {% for post in site.posts %}